Seres67/nexus_keyboard_overlay/README.md

 - Handles normal keys, NUMPAD and mouse keys. ⚠️ shifted keys are not handled (though shift can be added as a seperate key) ⚠️
 - Add and place keys where you want!
 - Your layout is saved and loaded on launch
-- Toggle-able transparency (opacity is set to 80% by default so you can almost see what's going on under it)
+- Toggle-able transparency (opacity is set to 80% by default)
 - Pick your favorite color to display when keys are highlighted
 - Set your keys to different sizes
 - Disable key highlighting while typing in chat